 With fantastic artwork, this manga series focuses on fighting, and every scene is portrayed with an outlandish amount of detail.
 The author gives a lot of attention to detail as every fighting technique is shown with the utmost realistic approach.
 The artwork of this manga gives a dark tone to the central theme of this storyline.

-The story is this manga is very ingrained, there is a lot of bullying, and there is a lot of fighting!
+The story in this manga is very ingrained.
+There is a lot of bullying, and there is a lot of fighting!

-As the story continues, there is a lot of character development as the story continues because its a character-driven storyline.
-The protagonist at the start of this manga will make the readers feel pity for him, but as the story progresses, we see how he comes out in the real world by facing all the hardships and beatdowns from the streets.
+As the story continues, there is a lot of character development as its character-driven storyline continues.
+At the start of this manga, the protagonist will make the readers feel pity for him, but as the story progresses, we see how he comes out in the real world by facing all the hardships and beatdowns from the streets.

-The story is simple at the beginning; our broke protagonist (Nakoshi) receives an offer of 700,000 yen for agreeing to get a hole drilled in his head.
-And guess what, he agrees while being initially reluctant.
-Therefore, he ultimately undergoes surgery and receives a supernatural effect of the trepanation: that is the ability to see Homunculi, the repressed feeling of an individual by covering one of his eyes.
+The story is simple initially; our broke protagonist (Nakoshi) receives an offer of 700,000 yen for agreeing to get a hole drilled in his head.
+And guess what?
+He agrees while being initially reluctant.
+Therefore, he ultimately undergoes surgery and receives a supernatural effect of the trepanation: that is, the ability to see Homunculi, the repressed feeling of an individual by covering one of his eyes.

-With exceptional characters and detailed artwork, this manga tries to achieve something, and that’s the charm of this manga.
-But readers must keep in mind this best seinen manga has abstract art so faint-hearted people, read with caution!!
+With exceptional characters and detailed artwork, this manga tries to achieve something, which’s the charm of this manga.
+But readers must keep in mind this best seinen manga has abstract art, so faint-hearted people, read with caution!!

-The tale is concerning a boy named Arisu Ryouhei and his friends being trapped in the alternate dimension known as the Borderlands and their struggle for their lives.
+The tale concerns a boy named Arisu Ryouhei and his friends trapped in the alternate dimension known as the Borderlands and their struggle for their lives.

 The artwork of this manga is rugged, which genuinely highlights the central theme of this manga.
 There is a lot of character development in the storyline because each character gets his/her backstory, which is great!